-• Intense exercise may cause your Sensor to loosen due to sweat or movement of the Sensor.
+- Intense exercise may cause your Sensor to loosen due to sweat or movement of the Sensor.
 If your Sensor comes loose, you may get no readings or unreliable readings, which may not match how you feel.
-Follow the instructions to select an appropriate application site.

-1. Apply Sensors only on the back of your upper arm.
-If placed in other areas, the Sensor may not function properly and could give inaccurate readings.
+Follow the instructions to select an appropriate application site. - Apply Sensors only on the back of your upper arm.
 Avoid areas with scars, moles, stretch marks or lumps.
 Select an area of skin that generally stays flat during your normal daily activities (no bending or folding).
 Choose a site that is at least 2.5 cm (1 inch) away from an insulin injection site.
 To prevent discomfort or skin irritation, you should select a different site other than the one most recently used.

 2. Wash application site using a plain soap, dry and then clean with an alcohol wipe.
 This will help to remove any oily residue that may prevent the Sensor from sticking properly.

 Allow site to air dry before proceeding.